DragonSenses/complete-ecommerce-store/journey.md

 After making the request through axios we have to remeber that both projects are from a different origin.
 The admin-dashboard is from localhost:3000 whereas the front-end store is on localhost:3001.

+### Configure the CORS policy for Next.js application

 So create the `corsHeader` object inside our checkout route, and let's give the object 3 properties.

 - `Access-Control-Allow-Origin`